 Analytics for LIVE classes - There are some student participation statistics that cannot be applied or are tracked differently for live-streamed classes, because Echo360 has no concept of a "time stamp" of a live-stream.
 For example, "video views" apply to a processed video, not to a live-stream.
 If the student views the capture of the class again later, they will get credit for a video view.
 Notes word counts are tracked, as well as questions and responses.
 Activity participation and Presentation views are counted for any presentation also published to the class.

-This is a binary statistic, meaning "yes they logged into the classroom during that time" or "no they didn't".
+This is a binary statistic, meaning "yes they entered the classroom during that time" or "no they didn't".
 This metric does not track how long they were in the classroom or whether they viewed any of the materials.
 Students can enter the classroom anytime between 10 minutes before the scheduled class starts, and 5 minutes before it ends.

 It's an easy metric to understand but can be hard to quantify, especially if you have classes that simply hold media.
 If the only classes you create for your section are for the actual classes being taught, then attendance has very specific meaning.
 Otherwise just know that if a student doesn't watch the media during the time-frame of the class, their attendance count will be skewed.
 You should weigh this metric in your engagement settings appropriately.